ktor-doc-jp/ktor-doc-jp/pages/servers/application.md

             call.respondText("Test String")
     }
 ```
-The code above installs an interceptor into the `Call` phase of an `ApplicationCall` processing, and responds with plain text
+The code above installs an interceptor into the `Call` phase of an `ApplicationCall` processing and responds with plain text
 when the request is asking for a root page.

-This is just an example and usually page requests are not handled in this way, as there is a [routing](/features/routing) facility that does this
+This is just an example, and usually, page requests are not handled in this way, as there is a [routing](/features/routing) facility that does this
  and more.
 Also, as mentioned previously, defining interceptor is usually done using [features](#features) with an `install` function.

 Most functions available on `ApplicationCall` (such as `respondText` above) are `suspend` functions, indicating that they